-MATLAB is a versatile scripting-based programming language, widely used for image processing and analysis due to its emphasis on efficient processing of numerical arrays.
-It is ideal for creating custom analysis pipelines or developing new algorithms, and it also has the capability for compiling programs into standalone executables with user-friendly interfaces.
+MATLAB is ideal for creating custom analysis pipelines or developing new algorithms, and it also has the capability for compiling programs into standalone executables with user-friendly interfaces.

 - Widely-used tool for image processing, featured in numerous peer-reviewed publications.